-To examine $\gamma_p$ 's stability over time, we break traces U2, A1, and A2 into sequential nonoverlapping segments, each containing 32,768 addresses.
-That is, we process the traces in temporal order, collecting addresses and packet counts; but just before recording the 32,769th address, we output the current section of the trace and start a new one.
+To examine γ_p 's stability over time, we break traces U2, A2, and R1 into sequential nonoverlapping segments, each containing 32 768 addresses.
+That is, we process the traces in temporal order, collecting addresses and packet counts; but just before recording the 32 769th address, we output the current section of the trace and start a new one.
 The traces break into about 10 sections each.
-The segments from a given trace all last for about the same duration; the average duration is 6.7 minutes for U2, 5.5 minutes for A1, and 7.5 minutes for A2.
-We would like sections from the same trace to resemble one another, and to differ from sections from other traces.
+The segments from a given trace all last for about the same duration; the average duration is 6.7 minutes for U2, 7.5 minutes for A1, and 6.6 minutes for R1.
+We would like sections from the same trace to resemble one another, and to retain their differences from other traces.

 First, we calculated the average number of addresses that adjacent sections have in common.
-If 32,767 addresses are the same, then obviously the sections will have similar characteristics.
-In fact, about half of the addresses change from section to section; the first and second A1 sections, for example, share just 15,239 addresses.
+If 32 767 addresses are the same, then obviously the sections will have similar characteristics.
+In fact, about half of the addresses change from section to section; the first and second A1 sections, for example, share just 15 239 addresses.